-Despite the total number of bird species recorded each year remaining relatively constant over time, the nMDS similarity anaylsis (Figure 18) showed a pattern of clustering of survey years similar to that observed for all fauna groups, suggesting that changes in bird assemblages may be responsible for the similarity results observed for all fauna (when vertebrate classses are grouped together due to the number of species within the bird group).
+Despite the total number of bird species recorded each year remaining relatively constant over time, the nMDS similarity analysis (Figure 18) showed a pattern of clustering of survey years similar to that observed for all fauna groups, suggesting that changes in bird assemblages may be responsible for the similarity results observed for all fauna (when vertebrate classes are grouped together due to the number of species within the bird group).

-The SIMPROF cluster analys (Appendix 8), revealed that bird assemblages from the years 2016 and 2019 are the most dissimilar statistcally (95% confidence) compared to other years.
-With all other years being atleast 74% similar with each other.
+The SIMPROF cluster analysis (Appendix H), revealed that bird assemblages from the years 2016 and 2019 are the most dissimilar statistically (95% confidence) compared to other years.
+With all other years being at least 74% similar with each other.
 To investigate this recent trend further, bird species were pooled (refer to 2016 annual report) based on general habitat preference (generalist, forest interior specialist, forest edge/open grassland preferred).
 Survey years were then pooled together to form the groups 2005 - 2008, 2008 - 2012 and 2013 - 2016 (the period since mining operations has ceased).

-The analysis found that since 2012, birds with generalist habitat preference have continued to be around 25-26 species per 4-year period.
-However, there has been an approximately 12.5% decrease in the number of forest-interior specialist species recorded while forest edge/open grassland species have increased by 25% since the cessation of mining operations in 2012.

-This analysis will be undertaken again in 2020 (20 years of monitoring) to see whether this identified trend continues.
+The analysis found that the average of the 2005-2008, 2009-2012 and 2013-2016 periods shows birds with generalist habitat preference have continued to be around 26-27 species per 4-year period with an increase to 30 species within the latest period of 2017-2020.
+In the period of 2013-2016 there was an average of 35 species (decrease of 12.5% from previous period) in the number of forest-interior specialists recorded increasing in the 2017-2020 period to 38 species (increase of 8%).
+Forest edge/open grassland species did increase by 20% (2009-2012 12 species to 15 species 2013-2016) since the cessation of mining operations in 2012 although decreasing by 26.6% to 11 species in the 2017-2020 period.
+This analysis will be undertaken again in 2024 (24 years of monitoring) to see whether this identified trend continues.

-Figure 18: nMDS analysis of bird species detected in all quadrats 2001 - 2018 (excluding 2002 - 2004)
+Figure 19: Number of birds per guild from 2005-2020